puneetmatharu/memory_pool/README.md

 <h2>memory_pool</h2>

-A C++17 header-only library for a generic memory pool allocator that provides quick memory allocation/deallocation for objects of a given type.
+A C++17 header-only library for a generic memory pool that provides quick memory allocation/deallocation for objects of a given type.

 <!-- Use <h2> tags to omit heading from table of contents -->
 <h2>Table of contents</h2>